 - Derive innovation objectives with measurable targets and deadlines

 - Solicit feedback to draw out concerns and to ensure the vision is properly understood.

 - Help people buy into this process by getting them to set their own objectives in line with the vision.

 Importance of Vision and Risks

 Just because we have a vision, it doesn’t mean that everything is going to be fine: looking back at the Cone of Plausibility, we have to evaluate the futures that are preferable, probable, plausible, possible, and identify the risks associated with each of those futures.

 As the team evaluates each of these futures, design strategists should help stakeholders and teams think through:

-- Quantifying and mitigating risk of pursuing ideas / approaches for creating each future.
+- Quantifying and mitigating the risk of pursuing ideas/approaches for creating each future.

-- Creating strategies for pivot while pursuing an idea/approach.
+- Creating strategies for pivoting while pursuing an idea/approach.

 - Identifying what signals they need to capture in order to know when to pivot.